 - bond holdings adhere to minimum credit rating criteria i.e. must be mainly 'A' rated and above; - defined commercial lending policy with strict underwriting guidelines; - ounterparty limits are in place for cash deposits.

-Concentration of credit risk
+Concentration of credit risk for with-profits

-The following table provides details of the Society's bonds by region.
+The following table provides details of the Society's bonds.